 - You do not want to deal with any installation yourself, and you do not mind paying a commission to take care of everything.

-- At the same time, you want an optimized solution that is no worse than competitors.
+- And at the same time, you want an optimized solution that is no worse than competitors.

 - You want to have a reliable and responsive support service to solve any questions.

-- Basically, you do not care about any technical details of your e-commerce platform.
+- If you do not care about any technical details of your e-commerce platform.
 You just want it to work as expected and be accessible to all clients and on all devices/

 Use WooCommerce, if:

-- You want total control over your eCommerce store.
+- If you want to control your eCommerce store.

-- You want to have access to thousands of website designs and thousands of plug-ins that allow you to extend the website
+- Want to have access to thousands of website designs and thousands of plug-ins that allow you to extend the website

 - You do not mind spending a couple of hours setting up things, and you are not afraid to do the required tasks yourself (or you hired someone to do it for you).